 End of Cycle – The autoclave returns to atmospheric pressure and the wood is removed.

-NASH liquid ring vacuum pumps offer the following features and benefits while working in wood preservation applications:
+NASH liquid ring vacuum pumps offer the following features and benefits for wood preservation applications:

 •Ability to handle, process carryover or recycled gases - increases operating efficiency and reduces operating costs